Designing Design and Buoyancy

 The point of communal efforts and common tasks was to end the mechanization of labor and was to work less - not to work less and be on the street, but to work less and be able to do whatever you want, to create.
 The artist and furniture designer Enzo Mari is someone we look at in my courses, and he talks about this community, this society of artisans, people deeply involved in making things that last or making things that have meaning for other people, not necessarily material things.
 I think our relationship to material things has to change, because we look at the world and other people and other people's labor as disposable raw material.
 And if you look at it as that, you dispose of everything.

-With students I think one of the exercises that was most fun, for me, at least, was related to a study abroad program I’m organizing with the Athens School of Art.
+With students, I think one of the exercises that was most fun, for me, at least, was related to a study abroad program I’m organizing with the Athens School of Art.
 There I found the Museum of Greek Folk Art.
 They have an archive of costumes.
 And those costumes had many stitches, and ways of embroidery that are completely lost, and undocumented.
 And in the Designing Design class, for example, we were creating a garment with these lost patterns.
-In the class we're trying to think about apparel, not not as collections, but actually coming back to a time when people made their own clothes and did not waste because they had to weave their own material.
-So each person in the class created one pattern which wastes zero material.
+In the class, we're trying to think about apparel, not as collections, but actually coming back to a time when people made their own clothes and did not waste because they had to weave their own material.
+So each person in the class created one pattern that wastes zero material.
 And then to embellish the materials, everybody adopted one of the stitches.
-The point was, “This stitch is dead if it’s not practiced.
+The point was, "This stitch is dead if it’s not practiced.
 So why don’t you become the person who becomes the container for this and you teach it to your mom, to your dad, to your friends?
-You will become the ambassador for this and you are the living embodiment of this memory by creating it, by repeating it, by teaching others.”
+You will become the ambassador for this and you are the living embodiment of this memory by creating it, by repeating it, by teaching others."
 So it's not dead - it's like a language that you have preserved.

 It's also great to feel the speed of labor in your hand, as you're pushing the needle through the fabric to create a shape and feel the presence of those who are no longer here and preserve them for those who are coming.
 It's not just an exercise in that specific stitch - it's also a way to treat things.
 What's beautiful about that course is that we have five groups and each group has five members, and they become a studio themselves.

 I demand a lot in my courses because I think I also want to learn too.
 The reason I teach is because I'm not done learning.
 And I'm very interested in what young people have on their minds, what are their problems, what they think, operate against them, what they think they need to solve, and help them frame those things for themselves.
 I don't think for this generation there can be this promise of a house and a family - it's impossible.
 There is no security.
 I don't come from a secure place.
 Definitely.
-So I've always adopted this idea of “I might as well do what I like, because I'm not going to get that, ever.”
-So happiness and enterprise has to come somehow from the idea of being comfortable with yourself and others around you - because there are a lot of others around us, especially in New York - and encourage that.
+So I've always adopted this idea that “I might as well do what I like, because I'm not going to get that, ever.”
+So happiness and enterprise have to come somehow from the idea of being comfortable with yourself and others around you - because there are a lot of others around us, especially in New York - and encourage that.

 I think critical thinking and analysis bring a lot of this world and there are primary models in the way people learn these days and have been learning, but I think they only go so far.
 The idea that imagination has to be exercised, like you exercise muscles, to be able to work within the framework that you're given but still feel free - that’s the secret to anything!